Lia-C/Runway-Colab-2021-Class/index.md

 - [Colab StyleGAN2 Projection Notebook](https://colab.research.google.com/drive/19p2MW3nhkKG5aPD8sEVRhHh8zJyL7Ymj?usp=sharing)

 ### Homework
 1. Explore Colab notebooks!
 There are suggested starter notebooks on slide 13 of the class slides (linked above).
 Also, we have a [playlist of Colab demos on YouTube](https://www.youtube.com/playlist?list=PLWuCzxqIpJs9aFmKVP2I9_Y_23BcGk8ZE).
-In the class Slack tell us the following:
+In the class Slack tell us the following, for at least *2 notebooks*:
 - What notebook you used
 - What the inputs and outputs were
 - What questions you have
 - Show us what you made.

-Do this for at least 2 notebooks.

 2. Watch [this video on GAN inspiration.](https://youtu.be/HNwXrHiHW7Q).
 Think about what you want to make!